How Multiple Petrol Price Hikes Are Crippling Everyday Life in Nigeria

 Photo by Aminu Abubakar/AFP via Getty Images.

-Nigeria’s federal government has said it is committed to a “swift and comprehensive review of fuel transportation safety protocols across the country,” after a petrol tanker explosion that has now killed over 180 people and displaced over 200 families in Jigawa state, Northwest Nigeria.
+Nigeria’s federal government had saidit was committed to a “swift and comprehensive review of fuel transportation safety protocols across the country” after a petrol tanker explosionkilled over 180 people and displaced over 200 families in Jigawa state, Northwest Nigeria, last year.

-While reforms that will lead to safer transportation of fuel are important, it is gut-wrenching that such a tragic incident could have been avoided if the country’s overall petrol situation were far better.
+While reforms leading to safer fuel transportation are important, it is gut-wrenching that such a tragic incident could have been avoided if the country’s overall petrol situation were better.
 And although Nigeria has recorded tragedies like this in the past, this incident comes amid a wave of constant petrol price hikes.
-In the past 17 months since President Bola Tinubu came into office, the price of petrol has skyrocketed (almost 500 percent) and scarcities have become more frequent than ever.
+Since President Bola Tinubu came into office, the price of petrol has skyrocketed (almost 500 percent) and scarcities have become more frequent than ever.
 It’s a double whammy of expensive and unavailable, an environment that leads to hundreds swarming fallen petrol tankers even though the risk is apparent.

 “People are really desperate,” Jimoh, a barber who owns a small salon in Surulere, Lagos Mainland, tells OkayAfrica.
 “The way the price of fuel [has] jumped, I can’t blame the people that will rush a tanker if it falls.
 Something we’re buying [at a] high price, you’ll see the tanker and want to risk it because it looks like it’s free.”